iwantmyname/blog/_posts/2014-11-19-adventures-in-markdown-whiskeys-new-outline-view.md

 layout: post
 date: 2014-11-19 09:10:46 +1200
 author: Chris
-title: Adventures in Markdown: Whiskey's new outline view
+title: "Adventures in Markdown: Whiskey's new outline view"
 excerpt: no
 ---